RathnavelSubramaniam/gettingStartedWithGithubInRVS/kabaleeswaran/readme.md

-iam kabaleeswaran and intrested in software and  developing, and also wanna become a full stack developer
+iam kabaleeswaran and intrested in software and wb  developing, and also wanna become a full stack developer